$125 off any CGM Plan. Use code WINTER125

 Your metabolism refers to every chemical reaction your body carries out to complete bodily functions and keep you alive.
 Some of these functions include things like energy conversion, blood circulation, food digestion, cognitive function, hormone regulation, and waste elimination.

-To complete all of these processes, the body burns a certain number of calories, and this is measured by basal metabolic rate (BMR).
-Your BMR is used to measure your body’s daily energy expenditure, and this rate can be influenced by factors such as age, fat mass, and leptin in the body.
+To complete all of these processes, the body burns a certain number of calories to transform food into energy, and this is measured by basal metabolic rate (BMR).
+Your BMR is used to measure your body's daily energy expenditure, and this rate can be influenced by factors such as age, fat mass, and leptin in the body.

-To take into account all the other activities you do daily such as walking, eating, and exercising, a measurement called total daily energy expenditure (TDEE) is calculated.
+To consider all the other daily activities, such as walking, eating, and exercising, a measurement called total daily energy expenditure (TDEE) is calculated.
 Your TDEE factors in your basal metabolic rate (BMR) and your daily activity to determine how many calories you burn daily with all activities.

 Metabolic Rate and Metabolic Age